Begin or Deepen Your Journey Towards Developing an Anti-Racist Identity

 The system of white supremacy leads to white privilege and racism.
 Racism ranges from indifference and minimization to overt racism, calls for violence and genocide.
 Need a primer on what is white supremacy and white privilege?
 Check out the video below

-White Privilege, White Supremacy and the Invisible Knapsack
+White Privilege, White Supremacy, and the Invisible Knapsack

 Here is a classic article from Peggy McIntosh called "Unpacking the invisible knapsack" which talks about white privilege